rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/b_claims_review_03_create_blueprint.md

 6. Verify the document preview and click `Upload`.
 If you see a `Create bucket confirmation` then click `Confirm` to confirm creation of bucket.
 BDA creates an S3 bucket in your AWS Account.
 This would be used to store user assets
    ![upload_blueprint_sample][screenshot_upload_blueprint_view]

-7. Once the sample is uploaded, the Generate Blueprint button is enable.
+7. Once the sample is uploaded, the Generate Blueprint button is enabled.
 You can optionally provide a prompt to create a blueprint.
 If you do not provide a prompt the Blueprint prompt AI will instead generate one.
    ![screenshot_blueprint_prompt][screenshot_blueprint_prompt]

 8. Click on `Generate Blueprint` to start the BDA blueprint creation process.
-BDA will analyze the sample form and create a new reusable Blueprint for future CMS 1500 forms.
+BDA will analyze the sample form to identify an existing blueprint that match the input example document.
    ![screenshot_generate_blueprint][screenshot_generate_blueprint]

-9. Once the blueprint is ready, BDA prompts for a Blueprint name.
-Enter `claims-review-cms-1500` and click `Create Blueprint`.
-In a short while BDA would gather insights from the extract fields for the blueprint
+9. Once BDA has finished looking for sample blueprints, BDA prompts to enter a Blueprint name.
+Enter `claims-review-cms-1500` and click `Create Blueprint` to start the BDA job to extract keys, values from the sample document to create a blueprint
    ![name_blueprint][screenshot_name_blueprint]

 > [!Important]
 >By default the claims review stack uses the blueprint name `claims-review-cms-1500`.
-To use another name you would need to modify the cdk context variable in `cdk.json` and redeploy the stack.
-See [Customize Stack Parameters](b_claims_review_01_deploy.md#customize-stack-parameters-a-namecustomize_stack_parameters)
+To use another name you would need to use add a `blueprint_name:<<your_chosen_blueprint_name` to the --context parameter when running the `cdk deploy` command for the stack.
+See [Customize Stack Parameters](b_claims_review_01_deploy.md#customize_stack_parameters)

 ## Step 3: Review and Refine the Blueprint

-1. Review the extracted fields.
+1. Once BDA has extracted the fields and values, you can view them in Blueprint `Extractions` section.
 You might see various sections including:
    - Patient and Insured Information
    - Physician or Supplier Information
    - Diagnosis Codes
    - Service Lines (potentially multiple)
    ![Extracted_fields][screenshot_extracted_fields]

 2. If needed, manually add or adjust fields to ensure all critical information is captured

 ## Step 4: Refine and Iterate

-1. Review the results of your test
+1. From the `Blueprint section` you can also upload other sample documents and get results using the newly create blueprint
+2. You can `Download` the results and review the extracted values along with confidence and explainability info
 2. If necessary, return to the blueprint and make adjustments:
    - Add missing fields
    - Refine field names for clarity